4 steps to get your cleaning business bonded and insured – and how much it costs

 A janitorial bond is a type of surety bond that reimburses your clients for employee theft.
 Unlike insurance, your bond carrier (surety) will expect you to pay them back for any claims that are paid.

 Residential or house cleaning companies are often asked to secure this bond by clients.

 Janitorial bonds are usually inexpensive.
 The median cost is about $8 per month, and 78% of cleaning businesses pay between $100-$150 annually.
 If you run a high-risk business, expect to pay more than the median rate.

-Cleaning business bonds are available with various limits.
+Cleaning business bonds are available in various amounts.
 Over 50% of cleaning professionals choose a janitorial bond worth $10,000, and about 20% choose a bond worth $1,000.
-High-risk businesses should consider a janitorial bond with higher limits for more protection.
+High-risk businesses should consider a larger janitorial bond for more protection.

 Getting insured and bonded is well worth the cost.
 Without this protection, your business is vulnerable to common risks and costly lawsuits that can have a major impact on your company’s reputation and bottom line.

 Complete Insureon’s easy online application today to compare quotes for business insurance from top-rated U.S. carriers.
 Once you find the right policy for your small business, you can begin coverage in less than 24 hours.